LapisBerry/Cool_Stuffs/README.md

 ## Things
 - Just Donut
 ### Just Donut
-play a spinning donut in only using special character
+play a spinning donut only using special character